ivansertic/testiranjeProjekt/README.md

 Now we have everything set up so our tests could run and also we can make surefire report from command line.

+## Using WebDriver Manager

+When using web driver manager first we need to define a field for it(e.g. private WebDriver chromeDriver;)

+Now we need to configure it, it would be best that the configuration of webdriver is in setup method with @BeforeMethot annotation above it. (e.g. WebDriverManager.chromedriver().setup(); ) Now the driver is setup and whe use the driver by calling methods on chromeDriver.

+## Making Surefire report

+To make surefire report open CMD.
+Change directory to the projects directory.
+Now run command mvn test.
+After the dests are done the report will be store iside projects drictory (e.g. C:/testiranjeProjekt/target/surefire-report).
+To see report just open index.html file in browser.